JF0C/ledmatrix32x8/README.md

 esp8266 board library version 3.0.1 was used
 ArduinoJson version 6.18.3
 FastLED version 3.4.0
-in webinterface.ino line 9 change ssid and password to match your wifi acces point
+in webinterface.ino line 9 uncomment and change ssid and password to match your wifi acces point
 after flashing and starting the esp read the ip displayed on the serial monitor / led matrix
 go to <ip>/upload and upload all files of this repository ending with .js, .html, .json and .css